Universal Design is for Everyone

-Los Angeles bathroom designer Sarah Barnard battles both these misperceptions frequently.
-“No one ever asks me for universal design features up front,” Barnard says, “but I recommend them to every single person I consult, even if they’re 25 years old.
+“No one ever asks me for universal design features up front,” says Los Angeles bathroom designer Sarah Barnard.
+“But I recommend them to every single person I consult, even if they’re 25 years old.”

-Most important, contemporary universal design features are aesthetically pleasing, even hip.
-“A bathroom with universal design does not have to be ugly!”
-Barnard says.
+The good news: Contemporary universal design features are aesthetically pleasing — even hip.
+“A bathroom with universal design doesn’t have to be ugly,” Barnard says.
 “In fact, a well-designed accessible space can be spa-like and luxurious.
 There are attractive high-end finishes out there, such as luxurious grab bars with beaded escutcheons.
 They’re not like the grab bars in public restrooms.”

-If you’re thinking about adding universal design features, consider consulting a CAPS-certified contractor.
-CAPS builders are trained specifically on which building features accommodate certain disabilities.
+If you’re thinking about adding universal design features to your bathroom, consider consulting a CAPS contractor, who’s trained specifically on which building features accommodate certain disabilities.

 Most universal design features are simply modifications of products and design specifications that you would consider for any bathroom space.

 Wider doors.
 A 30- or 32-inch-wide interior door is considered standard, but universal access requires 32 inches of clear space when the door is open, which usually means specifying a 36-inch-wide door.